 8. Spruce links patients to board-certified dermatologists through its mobile app.
 Patients can take photos of their symptoms, provide their medical history, and get personalized treatment, along with necessary prescriptions, in 24 hours.
 The cost is a flat rate of just $40.

 9. Talkspace is a software company with a virtual platform that connects licensed therapists and patients.
 Its “unlimited messaging therapy” allows users to message a therapist anytime for $25 a week.
 It also provides social media dependence therapy and couples therapy.
 In May 2015, it raised $9.5 million Series A round led by Spark Capital, according to TechCrunch.

 10. Teladoc offers 24/7 access to U.S. board-certified doctors and pediatricians.
 Patients can use the service for non-emergency medical issues such as cold and flu symptoms, ear infections, and rashes.
 In addition, patients can speak to a social worker or psychologist for help with depression, addiction, and other challenges.
 This industry pioneer has 11.5 million members and expects to achieve profitability by 2018, according to the Wall Street Journal.

 In this article, we highlighted a variety of on-demand services that provide remote medical assistance, but there are many others in this sector.
 If any other companies jump to mind, please share them in the comments section below so readers can learn about them as well.

 Where to Learn More About Telemedicine Companies

 The 10 companies listed above are just a small slice of a fast-growing market.
-To gain a deeper understanding of the digital revolution in healthcare around the globe, check out the reports on MarketResearch.com.
+To gain a deeper understanding of the digital revolution in healthcare around the globe, check out reports on MarketResearch.com.
 One to review is Telehealth and Patient Monitoring Market by Kalorama Information with 251 pages of detailed data and analysis.